couchbase-examples/couchbase-tutorials/tutorial/markdown/java/spring-boot.md

 5. The `AirlineController` constructs an HTTP response with a status code of 200 OK and includes the airline data in the response body as a JSON object.
 6. The response is sent back to the client with the airline data if found, or a 404 Not Found response if the airline does not exist.

-### POST Route Workflow
+### POST Mapping Workflow

 `@PostMapping("/{id}")`

-The POST route is triggered when a client sends an HTTP POST request to `/api/v1/airline/{id}`, where `{id}` is typically a unique identifier generated by the server (not provided by the client).
+The POST mapping is triggered when a client sends an HTTP POST request to `/api/v1/airline/{id}`, where `{id}` is typically a unique identifier generated by the server (not provided by the client).

 1. The client includes the data of the new airline to be created in the request body as a JSON object.
 2. The `AirlineController` receives the request and extracts the `id` from the URL path, but this `id` is not used for creating the airline; it's often generated by the server.